Trent Student Health Services

 To book an appointment:

 During office hours, call 705-748-1481 and speak to our Medical Office Secretaries.
-You cannot walk-in to book an appointment at this time due to COVID-19.
+You cannot walk-in to book an appointment.

 When making an appointment, you will be asked for:

 - Your Ontario Health Insurance Plan (OHIP) number or your alternate insurance plan information